 The next project involved evening and weekend effort by nine colleagues in 2019, resulting in a second ebook, Unfettered: Mission-Aligned Boundary Spanning.
 One chapter, “What an Employee Can Do,” is accompanied by four animated scenarios that show how employees could get out of their silos to make their work more meaningful and have greater impact.

-The most recent ebook project, completed in late 2021 by another group of nine colleagues in the SFF network, consists of written chapters, recorded roleplays depicting boundary spanning activity that actually took place, and three interviews describing results at different levels of scale.
+The most recent ebook project, completed in late 2021 by another nine colleagues in the SFF network, consists of written chapters, recorded roleplays depicting boundary spanning activity that actually took place, and three interviews describing results at different levels of scale.
 The examples at Permission to Practice: Public Service Boundary Spanning can be used by anyone who wants to develop this pivotal skill.

 Other Representative Content from Kitty’s Body of Work

-This UK-based international site for public servants requires a free signup in order to access articles, workshops, and other content.
+A UK-based international community for public servants with articles, workshops, and other content.

 Northeast Conference on Public Administration 2021